-Based on this testing, the following are the best indoor Christmas lights to use in your home.
+Based on at-home testing, here are the best indoor Christmas lights to use in your home.

 Best Overall: Wintergreen Lighting 5mm LED Christmas Lights